simple-as-fuck/laravel-performance-log/.github/README.md

 With group usage you can turn on measuring only on some routes or configure different thresholds on different route groups by [middleware parameter](https://laravel.com/docs/middleware#middleware-parameters)
-`threshold` float value in milliseconds, middleware parameter overwrite `'app.performance.http.slow_request_threshold'` config value.
+`threshold` float value in milliseconds, middleware parameter overwrite `'performance_log.http.slow_request_threshold'` config value.

 ## Usage with monitoring